BNasmith/PTForsyth/PTFWorkofChrist.md

 than the law of society?
 Can it be taken liber- ties with, played with, and put aside at the impulse even of love?
-How little we should come to think of God's love if that were possible !
+How little we should come to think of God's love if that were possible!
-How essential the holiness of that love is to our respect for it and our faith in its unchange- ableness !
+How essential the holiness of that love is to our respect for it and our faith in its unchange- ableness!
 If God's love were not essentially holy love, in course of time mankind would cease to respect it, and consequently to trust it.
 We need not a fond love, but a love we